George A. Kasem

 George Albert Kasem (April 6, 1919 – February 11, 2002) was a U.S. Representative from California's 25th congressional district.
-He was of Lebanese descent and was the first Middle Eastern American elected to the United States Congress, serving one term from 1959 to 1961.
+He was of Lebanese descent and was the first Lebanese American elected to the United States Congress, serving one term from 1959 to 1961.

 Early life

 Born in Drumright, Oklahoma, Kasem was the son of Abdullah Kasem and Nabeha (Bader) Kasem.
 His family moved to Los Angeles, California when he was a boy, and Kasem graduated from John H. Francis Polytechnic High School in 1938.
 After graduation, Kasem worked as a clerk in a grocery store and became active in the local Retail Clerk's Union.

 Military service

 In 1941, he joined the United States Army Air Forces for World War II.
 Kasem was trained as a weather observer and forecaster at military schools in Macon, Georgia and Grand Rapids, Michigan.
 He served in Sudan, Egypt, and Iraq, and remained in the service until being discharged at the end of the war in 1945.